 Role of Independent Non-Executive Directors

-The Bank has a strong element of independence on the Board, with ten of the twelve Directors as at December 31, 2021 being independent NEDs.
-The only connection of the independent Directors with the Bank and with other Companies in the Group is their Directorships, thereby ensuring that their judgement is unlikely to be influenced by external considerations.
-The presence of independent NEDs is expected to complement the skills and experience of the other Board members through the independent NED’s conveying an objective and independent view on matters, using their expertise to challenge the Board and the Management constructively, and by assisting in providing guidance on strategy.
+The Bank has a strong element of independence on the Board, with nine out of the eleven Directors as of December 31, 2022 being INEDs.
+The only connection of the independent Directors with the Bank and with other Companies in the Group is their directorships, thereby ensuring that their judgement is unlikely to be influenced by external considerations.
+The presence of INEDs is expected to complement the skills and experience of the other Board members through the INEDs conveying an objective and independent view on matters, using their expertise to challenge the Board and the Management constructively, and by assisting in guiding the strategy.

 Role of the Company Secretary (Principle A.1.4)